Flowit-Game/flowit-vita/README.md

-# Flowit-Vita
+# Flowit-Vita / Flowit-Desktop
-A PS Vita port of the puzzle game [Flowit](https://github.com/Flowit-Game/Flowit/) by ByteHamster.
-The original is an Android app written in Java; this is a reimplementation for Vita written in Lua using [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita) by Rinnegatamante.
+A port of the puzzle game [Flowit](https://github.com/Flowit-Game/Flowit/) by ByteHamster.
+The original is an Android app written in Java; this is a reimplementation written in Lua using [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita) by Rinnegatamante.
+The port runs on Desktop and on the PlayStation Vita.

 ## Screenshots
 <img src="screenshots/screenshot01.png" width="350"/>